Achievable logoAchievable logo

 Days’ supply = 1000 / 50+50 = 1000/100 = 10 days’.

-Calculating days’ supply for injectables: It is similar to insulin, except that instead of Units, we will consider milliliters (ml).
-Divide the total number of milliliters of the product available in vials, ampules, or syringes by the number of milliliter daily doses.
+Calculating days’ supply for injectables: This is similar to insulin, except that instead of Units, use milliliters (ml).
+Divide the total number of milliliters available (in vials, ampules, or syringes) by the number of milliliters used per day.

 For example, if the prescription for a 5 ml package of injection triamcinolone 40 mg/ml states, “Inject 20 mg im q12h.”
 The total daily dose is 40 mg, which equals 1 ml/day.